 In these two situations, it is best to immediately seek professional AC servicing to prevent the worsening of the problem.
 Dirty coils can give way to mold, mildew, and mud that not only affect the AC mechanism but also affects the air quality inside the home.
 An AC professional can easily remediate this issue.

 2. Leaking refrigerant or low refrigerant levels (R22 or R410A)

 Low refrigerant levels will surely cause any air conditioning system to stop blowing cold air.
+This could definitely be a reason why one room is always hotter than the rest of the house.
 This is because refrigerant is the chemical responsible for absorbing the hot air in rooms where the air conditioner is installed.
 When refrigerant levels are low the coils can freeze too sending the system to malfunction.

 Usually, refrigerants run low when it is undercharged, to begin with, or if there is a leak in the refrigerant hose.
 This situation however can only be assessed by a certified HVAC technician, who has the right knowledge and equipment to detect and repair issues.